Triangular theory of love: Support and criticism

 These 'real' triangles are indicative of how each individual views the progress and depth of his or her relationship.
-The 'ideal' triangles are indicative of each individual's ideal qualities of his or her partner/relationship.
+The 'ideal' triangles are indicative of each individual's ideal qualities of their partner/relationship.
 The 'perceived' triangles are indicative of each individual's ideas of how his or her partner is viewing the relationship.
 If any of these three separate triangles do not look the same as a person's partner's triangles, dissatisfaction is likely to increase.

 Love may not be as simple as Sternberg's triangular theory initially laid it out to be.
 Sternberg measured his theory on couples who were roughly the same age (mean age of 28) and whose relationship duration was roughly the same (4 to 5 years).
 His sample size was limited in characteristic variety.
 Acker and Davis announced this issue as being one of three major problems with Sternberg's theory.
 Romantic love, in particular, is not often the same in undergraduate level couples as couples who are not undergrads.
 Acker and Davis studied a sample that was older than Sternberg's sample of undergraduates.
 Sternberg himself did this in 1997.

 The two other most obvious problems with Sternberg's theory of love are as follows.
 The first is the question of the separate nature of the levels of love.
 The second is a question of the measures that have been used to assess the three levels of love.
 These problems with the theory continued to be studied, for example by Lomas (2018).